nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 to accept the connection (exact implementation is up to the end product manufacturer).

-As for *Numeric Comparison*, it looks like a good candidate for our use case, provided that we add a confirmation step as allowed.
+As for *Numeric Comparison*, it may still be a good candidate for our use case, provided that we add a mandatory confirmation step, as allowed.

 #### Passkey Entry